2022-2023 Parent Handbook (click for downloadable .pdf file)

 Five Year Old Classes: Must be 4 by February 1, 2022.

-Criteria for Admission: Non-refundable $50.00 enrollment fee, Completed Health Appraisal Form, Up-to-date Immunization Record, Completed Child Information Card.
+Criteria for Admission: Non-refundable $50.00 enrollment fee, Completed Health Appraisal Form, Up-to-date Immunization Record, Completed Child Information Record.

-Parents of students with food allergies are to provide an Allergy Emergency Health Care Plan, medications (Epipen), and appropriate snack for their child to be kept at school (packaged individually and does not require refrigeration) to eat when birthday treats are off limits.
+Parents of students with food allergies are to provide an Emergency Health Care Plan, medications (EpiPen), and appropriate snacks for their child to be kept at school (packaged individually and does not require refrigeration) to eat when birthday treats are off limits.

-Please keep your child home if they have had a fever, severe cough, runny nose with thick yellow/green discharge, diarrhea, pink eye, lice, sores on skin such as impetigo, scabies, or ringworm, contagious rashes or vomiting within the last 24 hours.
-Please call preschool (534-5465 ext.
-114) if your child will be absent and the reason (i.e. respiratory vs stomach flu).
+Please keep your child home if they have had a fever, severe cough, runny nose with thick yellow/green discharge, diarrhea, pink eye, lice, sores on skin such as impetigo, scabies, or ringworm, contagious rashes, or vomiting.
+Students must be symptom free for 24 hours before returning to school.
+Please fill out the Absence & Illness Reporting Form if your child will be absent and the reason (i.e. respiratory vs stomach flu).
 We report all illnesses to the Kent County Health Department.
 We will include him/her in our daily prayer time.
+See Illness.

-Please send your child with a backpack able to fit 8.5 x 11″ papers.
+Please send your child with a backpack able to fit 8.5 x 11” papers.
 Please make sure your child’s name is clearly marked on the backpack.
 Backpacks are used to send home artwork, notes, etc. Please let the staff know if you are sending in documents/checks in their backpacks.
-We do not check the insides of their backpacks.
+We do not check the insides of backpacks routinely.

 Children are expected to care for their bathroom needs without assistance.
 Hand washing is required after bathroom use.
 Teachers may help with belts, snaps, etc.